Clemapfel/mousetrap/docs/04_widgets.md

 ## AspectFrame

-Not to be confused with `Frame`, `AspectFrame` adds no graphical element to its single child.
-Instead, the widget set via `AspectFrame::set_child` will be forced to stay in a certain **aspect ratio**.
-We choose the aspect ratio either in the constructor or with `AspectFrame::set_ratio`, both of which accept a float that is `width / height`.
-For example, if we want an aspect ratio of 4 by 3:
+Not to be confused with `Frame`, \{AspectFrame} adds no graphical element to its singular child.
+Instead, child widgets added with `AspectFrame::set_child` will be forced to stay in a certain **aspect ratio**, their width to height ratio will stay constant, regardless of the size allocation of the `AspectFrame`s parent.

+We choose the aspect ratio either in the constructor or with `AspectFrame::set_ratio`, both of which accept a float ratio calculated as `width / height`.
+For example, if we want to force a widget to keep an aspect ratio of 4:3:

 ```cpp
 auto child_widget = // ...